top of page

 STAFF

 Xander Marro has been living the good life in the feminist sub-underground for too many years to count on her long bony fingers.
 A jack-of-all trades type, she works in probably too many media ranging from printmaking to paper mache to 16mm film.
-In 2016 she was the RISD Museum artist fellow.
 She cut her teeth in arts management on the jagged edges of spreadsheets at AS220.
 She's been involved with issues around affordable housing and the changing landscape of urban America for nearly two decades.
-She currently serves as the Chair of ONE Neighborhood Builders, a Providence community development corporation.
+She writes rambling essays that sometimes touch on life as an arts administrator for her newsletter Wild Goose Chase.

 Pippi Zornoza is an interdisciplinary artist working in sound, performance, installation, video, and printmaking and is a co-founder of the Dirt Palace feminist art collective in Providence Rhode Island.
 Zornoza's work has been featured internationally and is housed in the collections of the Museum of Modern Art and the Rhode Island School of Design Museum.
 Her work has been published in the Bell Gallery's Building Expectation: Past and Present Visions of the Architectural Future, Anthony Alvarado's DIY Magic, Mathew Barney and Brandon Stousy's Tubal Cain, and in the art-poster anthology, the Art of Modern Rock.